Dosage Form: injection, powder, for solution

 Neurotoxic reactions similar to those observed with penicillin G may occur with large intravenous doses of oxacillin, especially with patients with renal insufficiency.

 Renal tubular damage and interstitial nephritis have been associated with the administration of oxacillin.
 Manifestations of this reaction may include rash, fever, eosinophilia, hematuria, proteinuria, and renal insufficiency.
 Nephropathy induced by penicillins does not appear to be dose-related and is generally reversible upon prompt discontinuation of therapy.

 Pseudomembranous colitis has been reported with the use of oxacillin.
 The onset of pseudomembranous colitis symptoms may occur during or after antibiotic treatment (see WARNINGS).

-To report SUSPECTED ADVERSE EVENTS, contact FDA at 1-800-FDA-1088 or www.fda.gov.
+To report SUSPECTED ADVERSE REACTIONS, contact Sagent Pharmaceuticals, Inc. at 1-866-625-1618 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 The signs and symptoms of oxacillin overdosage are those described in the ADVERSE REACTIONS section.
 If signs or symptoms occur, discontinue use of the medication, treat symptomatically, and institute appropriate supportive measures.

 DOSAGE AND ADMINISTRATION